[−]Struct gio::File

 name that you can get by requesting the

-attribute with File::query_info
+G_FILE_ATTRIBUTE_STANDARD_DISPLAY_NAME attribute with File::query_info.

 This is guaranteed to be in UTF-8 and can be used in a user interface.

-But always store the real basename or the File
+But always store the real basename or the File to use to actually

 access the file, because there is no way to go from a display name to